 “Just as our bodies have many parts and each part has a special function, so it is with Christ’s body.
 We are many parts of one body, and we all belong to each other.”

-It is the same with the church family, the body of Christ.
 How boring would life be if we all fit into one mold?
 We need people that are musically talented but we also need those who are not intimated to talk with first time visitors.
 My husband can talk to a complete stranger for hours, whereas I struggle with small talk – we need balance.
 We need people who are vibrant, expressive worshipers, but we also need those quiet individuals who intercede in a service and are often overlooked.

-Lord, help me to have my priorities and my thoughts aligned with Yours.
+Prayer: Lord, help me to have my priorities and my thoughts aligned with Yours.
 Help me to always love like You do, even in the most trying of circumstances.
 Help me to accept the individuality of every saint and to find the gold in everyone.